Grevor/Viking.Pipeline/README.md

 ## Features
 The pipeline library offers things like:
-* Exception messages detailing what, where, and how exception appeared in the pipeline, along with all the preceding stages.
+* Automatic propagation of updated values.
 * Eliminating double-calls during propagation using topology sorting.
 * Automatic cycle detection and exceptions.
+* Exception messages detailing what, where, and how exception appeared in the pipeline, along with all the preceding stages.
 * Automatic detection of concurrent propagations potentially conflicting with each other.
-* Automatic handling of detachment on GC of objects.
+* Automatic handling of detachment on GC of pipeline objects.
 No more memory leaks like in Events*!

-_\* Subject to the shenananigans programmers do because we just love to make our own lives misserable_
+_\* Subject to the shenananigans programmers sometimes do because we just love to make our own lives misserable_

 ## Simple Examples
 Using the library is simple, and syntax is minimal for most operations.